EvaMaeRey/ggregions/README.md

 Maps are some of the most compelling and intuitive data visualizations, and they are some of the first visualizations people will come across in their lives.
-There is great support for mapping in R and data viz library {ggplot2}.
+There is great support for mapping in R and in the data vizualization library {ggplot2} which touches many R packages.

-However, producing a simple map, like a choropleth, can feel much more effortful than producing other plots, like a scatterplot for example in ggplot2.
+However, producing a simple map, like a choropleth, can feel much harder than producing other plots, like a scatterplot for example in ggplot2.
 A scatter plot is produced by:

 ``` r
 ggplot(scatter_data) + # data